-Also known as the iron plant (because of how hardy the plant is), the cast iron plant is another crowd favourite among the black thumbs because it can survive in a medium to low light condition.
-The only requirement: keep them away from the sun and place them in the corners of your home or risk getting their leaves scorched.
+Also known as the iron plant (because of how hardy the plant is), the cast iron plant is another crowd favourite among the black thumbs because it can survive in a medium to low light situations.
+The only requirement: keep them away from the sun and place them in the corners of your home or risk getting their green leaves scorched.

 7. Peacock Plant (Calathea Makoyana)

 The peacock plant goes by many names — rattlesnake plant, zebra plant or more commonly known as the cathedral windows.
 Elegant and luscious, this beautiful foliage plant is said to resemble the peacock’s feather, hence the name.
-It’s also not an easy plant to care for as it has particular needs — humid temperatures, low to medium light, moist soil and you can only water with distilled or rainwater only (yes, it is that particular).
+It’s also not an easy plant to care for as it has particular needs — humid temperatures, low to medium light conditions, moist soil and you can only water with distilled or rainwater only (yes, it is that particular).

 8. Parlor Palm (Chamaedorea Elegans)

 Perhaps one of the most popular indoor palm varieties, the parlor palms can grow in any condition and best of all, they only require minimal care.
 They also prefer to be in a shaded area, so avoid placing them near the window.